Zen broadband review

-Those who do take Zen's landline should expect to pay at least £16.99 a month - that's the price of the basic deal, Home Talk, which doesn't include any calls.
+Those who do take Zen's landline should expect to pay £16.99 a month for the line rental - but they'll also be charged £5.40 a month less for their broadband.
+The landline is charged on a line only basis - no calls included.
 There's more on phone costs further down the page.

-Anyone thinking about getting one of Zen's fibre deals should expect to pay £25 for set up, whether they're switching from another provider or getting broadband for the first time.
+Anyone thinking about getting one of Zen's fibre deals should expect to pay £30 for setup, whether they're switching from another provider or getting broadband for the first time.

 One month contracts

 Part of the reason Zen charge higher fees is that they're one of only a few providers who don't lock customers in: the minimum commitment for both phone and standard broadband is just one month long, and moves onto a rolling contract basis after that.